ArchaeoComp/MeshSectionToolset/README.md

 ### R_code_and_visualization

  - `JASC24-639_PCoA_analysis_used.R` - the R code used for calculation of the PCoA based on the extracted datasets
- - `Folder data/JASC24-639_Data_PCoA_used.txt` - dataset used in the article: article_doi
+ - `Folder data/JASC24-639_Data_PCoA_used.txt` - dataset used in the article: (article_doi)
+ - `Folder data/Hindex dataset.csv` - results of PCoA analysis, that can be used for pots visualization in All_pots_decimated_for_PCoA_visualization.blend
+ - `Folder data/Technology similarity.csv` - results of PCoA analysis, that can be used for pots visualization in All_pots_decimated_for_PCoA_visualization.blend
  - `All_pots_decimated_for_PCoA_visualization.blend` - example blend file with decimated 3D models (used only for visualizations)
  - `Load_CSV_file_with_coordinates.py` - python file for loading of the data from the datasets (in .txt format, extracted by "Extract_modd_data_v2.py").
 It is mandatory to run this  from the "Scripting" tab in the Blender software (see the All_pots_decimated_for_PCoA_visualization.blend)

-**Note**: The Numpy and Pandas python lybraries must be installed in the python libraries (look at the end of the README file for tips).
+**Note**: The Numpy and Pandas python libraries must be installed in the python libraries (look at the end of the README file for tips).
 Also, basic knowledge of 3D concepts and Blender software is recommended

 ---
 ## Features